-- (a) Unless another man is presumed under LCL 11.05.015 to be the father of a child, a man may acknowledge that he is the biological father of a child by filing with the Court a request for entry of order of paternity, and a notarized and sworn statement stating he is the biological father of the child and that he does not know of any other person who is presumptively the father of the child. - (b) A man requesting entry of an order of paternity by acknowledgement shall serve the child's biological mother a copy of the request, the sworn statement, and a notice that she has 21 days from receipt of service to contest the man's acknowledgement of paternity or the Tribal Court will enter an order of paternity by acknowledgment.
+(a) Unless another person, besides the other biological parent, is presumed under LCL 11.05.015 to be a parent of the child, a person may acknowledge that he or she is a biological parent of a child by filing with the Court a request for entry of order of parentage, and a notarized and sworn statement stating he or she is a biological parent of the child and that he or she does not know of any other person who is presumptively a parent of the child.

+(b) A person requesting entry of an order of parentage by acknowledgement shall serve the child's biological mother a copy of the request, the sworn statement, and a notice that she has 21 days from receipt of service to contest the person's acknowledgement of parentage or the Tribal Court will enter an order of parentage by acknowledgment.
 The notice shall advise that the mother must file any opposition with the Court.
-All the documents must be served on the mother in accordance with the procedures set out in LCL 3.03.030. - (c) If the biological mother does not file an opposition to the acknowledgment of paternity within twenty-one (21) days of the date she was served in compliance with (b) of this section, the Court will issue an order accepting the acknowledgment as uncontested and enter an order of paternity by acknowledgment.
-The Court shall send the order to the mother, father, Lummi Nation

-Child Support Program, and the Department of Vital Statistics of the state in which the child was born.
+All the documents must be served on the mother in accordance with the procedures set out in LCL 3.03.030.

+(c) If the biological mother does not file an opposition to the acknowledgment of parentage within twenty-one (21) days of the date she was served in compliance with (b) of this section, the Court will issue an order accepting the acknowledgement as uncontested and enter an order of parentage by acknowledgment.
+The Court shall send the order to both parents, Lummi Nation Child Support Program, and the Department of Vital Statistics of the state in which the child was born.

-(d) Disputes as to paternity shall be resolved under the provisions of LCL 11.05.060.
+(d) Disputes as to parentage shall be resolved under the provisions of LCL 11.05.060.

-11.05.060 Establishing Paternity through Civil Action
+11.05.060 Establishing Parentage through Civil Action

-- (a) Petitioner.
-A child, a child's legal custodian, the child's mother, an alleged father of a child, or the Lummi Nation Child Support Program may file a petition requesting the Court to establish paternity.
-The mother and an alleged father may file jointly.
-A petition may additionally be filed by the Lummi Nation Child Support Program on request of the Lummi TANF program or an entity to which the duty of support has been assigned. - (b) Petition.
-A Petition to establish paternity shall include the following: - (1) The name and address of the petitioner, and the names, dates of birth, address, and tribal affiliations, if any, of the natural mother, the alleged father(s), the child, and of all others who have legal rights of custody, visitation, or support of the child; the petitioner may file the address of any of these persons under seal and request the Court to order that the information be kept confidential from designated other parties under the standards set out in LCL 11.06.043. - (2) The marital status of the natural mother and the alleged father(s); - (3) The consent, if any, of the natural mother and the alleged father to establish the alleged father as the natural father of the child; - (4) Whether any party has filed an action to determine paternity in any other court, or with any agency, and if a judgment of paternity has been rendered by any other court; - (5) A certified copy of the child's birth certificate, if available, attached as a
+(a) Petitioner.
+A child, a child's legal custodian, the child's mother, an alleged parent of a child, or the Lummi Nation Child Support Program may file a petition requesting the Court to establish parentage.

+The mother and an alleged parent may file jointly.
+A petition may additionally be filed by the Lummi Nation Child Support Program on request of the Lummi TANF program or an entity to which the duty of support has been assigned.

+(b) Petition.
+A Petition to establish parentage shall include the following:

+(1) The name and address of the petitioner, and the names, dates of birth, address, and tribal affiliations, if any, of the natural mother, the alleged parent(s), the child, and of all others who have legal rights of custody, visitation, or support of the child; the petitioner may file the address of any of these persons under seal and request the Court to order that the information be kept confidential from designated other parties under the standards set out in LCL 11.06.043.

+(2) The marital status of the natural mother and the alleged parent(s);

+(3) The consent, if any, of the natural mother and the alleged parent to establish the alleged parent as a natural parent of the child;

+(4) Whether any party has filed an action to determine parentage in any other court, or with any agency, and if a judgment of parentage has been rendered by any other court;

+(5) A certified copy of the child's birth certificate, if available, attached as a supporting document;